 And, I don’t know.
 Something about holding a steaming mug of tea when I’m not feeling good just feels good.

 I know the last thing you might want to do when you’re having period cramps is move, but trust me, it helps.

 You don’t have to run a marathon or anything, but doing some stretches, taking a (brisk) walk, or having a dance party will help relieve cramps and make you feel a lot better.

 Taking supplements can help decrease muscle pain.

-Other supplements that could help include thiamin and niacin, or vitamin B1 and B3.
+Other supplements that could help include thiamin and niacin, or vitamins B1 and B3.

-9. switch to Menstrual cup or a disc
+9. Switch to a menstrual cup or a disc

 Ever since I switched to a menstrual cup, my periods have gotten lighter and my cramps have decreased.